“Judge not, that ye not be judged.”

-Only long-dead prophets may have tasted of sacred wonder; the rest of us must be satisfied with mandatory religious formations.
+Only long-dead prophets have been authorized to taste of sacred wonder; the rest of us must be satisfied with mandatory religious formations or nothing.
 The more complete our submission to this pointless nonsense, the better as far as traditional religions are concerned.

 Weapon managers rip off the most captivating and rich religious symbols—before which everyone must kowtow.
-Religious hierarchs reject the sacred, in and of itself.
-Any real-world manifestation of it is dreadful to them, since it evades their control and exposes them as clowns in fancy dress.
-Ceremonial religionists tend to be compulsive, censorious, time-bound, historical, archival, absolutist, simplistic, formulaic, linear, rigid, grim, bitter and humorless.
+Religious hierarchs reject the sacred in and of itself.
+Any real-world manifestation of it is dreadful to them since it evades their control and exposes them as clowns in fancy dress.
+Ceremonial religionists tend to be compulsive, censorious, time-bound, historical, archival, absolutist, simplistic, formulaic, linear, rigid, menacing and humorless.
 They emphasize form, structure and mode of transmission.
 “Our medium is the message.”

 To the primal consciousness, everything is sacred.
-Rituals and ceremonies merely enhance the sacred wonder that a clear-sighted witness may glimpse during the day or dream by night.
+Rituals and ceremonies merely enhance the sacred wonder that a clear-sighted witness may glimpse during day- or night-time dreaming.
 Sacred worship is rooted in self-awareness; it is an individual gift: subjective, irreproducible, passionate, intimate, dramatic, chaotic, adaptive, situational, transcendent, dream-driven and drug accelerated.
 It borders on insanity: a narrow birth passage into the sacred, reserved for a select, tormented few (shamans).
 It is often conveyed wordlessly, through music, dance (as practiced by the Sufi, American Indians and some Africans), sensory and extrasensory clues.
 In general, sacred religions are obsessive, creative, naturalistic, timeless, cumulative, magical, pragmatic, anecdotal, spontaneous, holistic and playful—sometimes hurtfully.
 If possible, they strive to tap into the collective superconscience but not over-write it.

 As far as they are concerned, who would dare impose such constraints on the limitless Sacred—except lifelong-regimented religionists?
 Unlike them, primal seekers emphasize content, meaning and outcomes.
 “The Message is.”